ks961/-d3vtool-hooks/README.md

 # React Hooks Collection

 A collection of custom React hooks designed to simplify common tasks in your React applications.
+Here’s the list of all the hook names in bullet points:

+- **useMState**
+  - It is a custom mutable version of useState that supports direct or initializer-action-based initial state and enables state updates using the most recent mutable snapshot.

+- **useBoolean**
+  - Manages boolean states with easy toggling actions.

+- **useClickOutside**
+  - It's a custom hook that triggers a callback when a click occurs outside the referenced element, useful for scenarios like closing modals or dropdowns.

+- **usePersistentState**
+  - Manages state that persists in localStorage or session-like storage.

+- **useReadPersistentState**
+  - Reads a persistent state from localStorage without providing update capabilities.

+- **createHub**
+  - Creates a shared state hub to manage and synchronize state across multiple components.

+- **createComputedHub**
+  - Creates a computed hub that derives its state from an existing hub using a compute action.

+- **useHub**
+  - Subscribes to a shared state hub and provides access to both the state and an update function.

+- **useReadHub**
+  - Reads the current state from a shared state hub without the ability to update it.

+- **useComputeHub**
+  - Computes a derived state from a shared state hub using a custom compute function.

 ## Installation